 Step 1: Assemble the basic box

 Need a home for all the coats, toys, books, shoes and other stuff that accumulates next to your entry door?
 Adjustable shelves and hooks make this open locker the perfect catchall.
 Construction is simple— just cut the pieces to length and nail them together.
-Our total cost was $300, but you can build it for $200 if you substitute plywood for the 16-in.-wide laminated pine panels we used.
+Our total cost for this entryway storage locker was $300, but you can build it for $200 if you substitute plywood for the 16-in.-wide laminated pine panels we used.

 First, sand the plywood back and both sides of the pine panels with 120- or 150-grit sandpaper.
 Check the ends of the panels to make sure they’re square, and measure the widths to make sure they’re all the same (two of ours varied slightly and had to be ripped to match).
 If you want to paint the plywood back and pine panel sides and shelves different colors, as we did, paint or stain all the pieces separately before putting the locker together.